Camping

 Camp Sites

-• Tents and air mattresses will be provided for all participants and volunteers.
+Tents and air mattresses will be provided for participants and are available for volunteers.
 Each tent sleeps 6 people.

 Camp Staff